majek/idea/site/2012-06-16-dissecting-ssl/main.md

  * `ClientHello` message contains a lot of stuff and it is often possible to identify a client application just by looking at it.

+ * During SSL handshake both the client and the server send their local time in plain-text.

+ * Never enable SSLv2.

 Continue reading about [SSL fingerprinting &#8594;](/2012-06-17-ssl-fingerprinting-for-p0f/)